 What is the best way to learn about Ra Yoga?

 The best way to learn about Ra Yoga is to experience it for yourself!
-Feel free to stop by the studio to begin our intro offer which is available to all new clients in Orange County.
+Feel free to stop by the studio to begin your intro offer which is available to all new clients.

 Where is the studio located?